 - Requires only one shareholder and one director.

-A Non-Profit Organization Registration Certificate is issued under Section 8 of the Companies Act, 2013.
+A Non-Profit Organization Registration works under Section 8 of the Companies Act, 2013.
 It is meant for organizations that operate for charitable, educational, or social purposes without distributing profits.

 - Not-for-profit operation.